swaroop9ai9/Qlib/README.md

 We can eventually use this data to understand learning patterns from structured data such as categories, tags, numeric data etc. We can use this data to understand how students process and learn information.
 We also can recommend study groups using a recommendation engine.
 The idea is very feasible to develop and it can easily bring people together to share knowledge.
 All we need is time and data to get this up and running at a large scale.
 Using this data we can suggest student to follow other students with similar interest using a similarity index metric.

+Yet to develop:
+- Texting feature for friends.
+- We can pickup location when a person scans for book and save it in the map, we can direct the user to find the book next time around.
+- Recommendation engine for friends, study groups and books.
+- Develop machine learning models to predict and model learning patterns.

+What future holds:
+- Decentralization using blockchain in many domains.
+- CRISPR for gene editing and Genome sequencing.
+- Policy and Law making in such domains.
+We need cross domain minds to work on such exciting avenues with conscience to help build a sustainable future.

 The Pitch/Conclusion

 Education cannot be confined to boundaries and authority, we propose a decentralised way of learning from across disciplines, because a submission to authority is a restriction to freedom, and only freedom can forge a path to truth.